 Once your baby wakes from this initial long sleep, expect to feed your baby 8–12 times (or more) per 24 hour period for the first 6 weeks or so.
 A feed is at least 10 minutes of active sucking and swallowing, but it’s best not to limit your baby if they are actively sucking.
 (Watch this short video to see what that looks and sounds like.)

-In order to make sure your baby gets enough milk and that you establish a good supply, feed your baby on cue.
+In order to make sure your baby gets enough milk and that you establish a good milk supply, feed your baby on cue.
 Having your baby sleep nearby per the American Academy of Pediatrics means you’ll catch those cues before your baby gets frustrated and cries.

 - Early cues: stirring, mouth opening, turning head, seeking/rooting